atheobold/theobold-website/content/authors/admin/_index.md

   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a qualitative researcher interested in the teaching and learning of statistics and data science.
+My research interests extend into equitable pedagogy and assessment, specifically exploring how student identities manifest in the statistics classroom.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Statistics education
+- Data science education
+- Equitable pedagogy & assessment
-- Information Retrieval
+- Gender identity

 # Education to show in About widget
 education: